- 75g couscous

 - 1 lemon

 - 1 lettuce

 - Cling film (optional)

 Tip the couscous into a large heatproof bowl.
 Pour in 150 ml boiling water.
 Cover with a plate or cling film and set aside to let the water soak in.

-soft.
+If you have a gas hob, set a medium burner to a medium heat.
+Lay the whole aubergine directly on the flame and char it for 10 mins, turning it every so often using tongs, till it's blackened all over and soft.
 If you don’t have a gas hob, heat your grill to high.
 Lay the whole aubergine on a rack in the grill pan or on a baking tray and grill for 10 mins, turning every so often.
 Set aside on a plate to cool.